tabarnakos/multi-pc-sync/README.md

 - [✅] Multiple operations on same file - modify then rename
 - [✅] Operations on files within renamed directories
 - [✅] Operations on files within moved directories
-- [❗] Circular rename (A→B, B→A across sides)  (This use-case is not yet supported, and difficult to detect)
+- [✅] Circular rename (A→B, B→A across sides)

 ## 6. Conflict Scenarios
 - [✅] File created on both sides with different content (in case of conflict, original files are renamed and the file location is replaced by a symlink that points to your own copy of the file)
 - [✅] File modified differently on both sides (in case of conflict, original files are renamed and the file location is replaced by a symlink that points to your own copy of the file)
-- [❗] File deleted on the server, modified on the client (currently causes data loss)
+- [✅] File deleted on the server, modified on the client
-- [❗] File deleted on the client, modified on the server (currently causes data loss)
+- [✅] File deleted on the client, modified on the server
-- [❗] File moved on the server, renamed on the client    (currently causes data loss)
+- [✅] File moved on the server, renamed on the client    (currently causes data loss)
-- [❗] File moved on the client, renamed on the server    (currently causes data loss)
+- [✅] File moved on the client, renamed on the server    (currently causes data loss)

 ## 7. Permissions and Metadata (if applicable)
 - [ ] Permissions changed on one side